JackismyShephard/JackismyShephard/README.md

 ## Hi there 👋
 I am a backend-leaning full-stack engineer with a background in computer science and practical experience with AI and machine learning.
 I enjoy building typed, maintainable systems — especially in Python, where I focus on clean abstractions, thorough testing, and modern tooling like FastAPI, Pydantic, and SQLAlchemy.

 Early exposure to functional programming shaped how I think about software — emphasizing composability, abstraction, and correctness.
 I try to bring that mindset into everything from API design to internal tooling.
-I’m especially interested in audio applications of AI, and maintain Ultimate RVC, a song cover toolkit engineered with clean architecture in mind.
+I’m especially interested in audio applications of AI, and maintain (Ultimate RVC)[https://github.com/JackismyShephard/ultimate-rvc], a song cover toolkit engineered with clean architecture in mind.
 ## Stats 📈
 <a href="https://github.com/JackismyShephard/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api?username=JackismyShephard&show_icons=true&include_all_commits=true&theme=default&hide_border=true" /></a> <a href="https://github.com/JackismyShephard/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=JackismyShephard&layout=compact&theme=default&hide_border=true" /></a>